-A Video Quiz Contest is a video that asks the user a few questions and rewards them with a chance to win a prize if their answers are correct.
+A Video Quiz Contest is a type of Interactive Video that asks the user a few questions and rewards them with a chance to win a prize if their answers are correct.

 People will need to carefully watch your video to answer a question about it.
 This improves the retention of the message in the video and keeps audiences inside the video experience longer.

 The contest element means people pay closer attention to the message delivered in the video.
 This a great opportunity to educate your viewers further about your company.

 With the contest, it becomes even easier to turn your viewers into contacts for your email distribution lists with an opt-in form.